Tiim/IndieGo/README.md

 ![Image of the Go gopher with a speech bubble](/go-comment-api-image.svg)

+## Demo

+You can try out this project on my [Blogpost about this project](https://tiim.ch/blog/2022-07-12-first-go-project-commenting-api).

 ## API

 The website can interact with the comment api via a rest(-ish) API.
 All routes are described here.